By Township Canada

 What's in the bundle

-The Energy Bundle is a Business-plan add-on at $100 CAD/seat/month that unlocks five new data layers and one API surface on top of the standard Township Canada feature set:
+The Energy Bundle is a $50 CAD/month add-on (stacks on Pro or Business) that unlocks the Alberta energy data stack on top of the standard Township Canada feature set:

-• BA licensee snapshot API — per-operator counts (total / active / suspended / abandoned / orphan / reclamation-certified).
-Materialized view for fast diligence dashboards.
+- Operator BA snapshot - per-operator counts (total / active / suspended / abandoned / orphan / reclamation-certified), surfaced on the operator view of every parcel report.
+Programmatic API access is on our roadmap.

-Plus a sixth feature that's actually been there all along: the CCS / pore space tenure layers shipped earlier — pore space rights, project boundaries, injection wells, geothermal tenure — are part of the Energy Bundle entitlement.
+Plus the CCS / pore space tenure layers that shipped earlier - pore space rights, project boundaries, injection wells, geothermal tenure - are part of the Energy Bundle entitlement.

 Why bundle these together

-The five layers are tied at the data level.
-A reactivated well needs a tie-in pipeline, which needs a destination facility, which sits inside a treaty area.
-An operator evaluating an acquisition target needs the per-BA rollup of all five.
+The layers are tied at the data level.
+A reactivated well needs a tie-in pipeline, which needs a destination facility.
+An operator evaluating an acquisition target needs the per-BA rollup across all of them.
 A pipeline integrity team prioritizing inspection needs the lines geometry, the connected wells, and the surrounding facilities in a single view.
 Splitting the layers across separate products would force operators back into the cross-portal workflow the bundle exists to replace.

 Pricing math

-Business is $40 CAD/month.
-The Energy Bundle add-on is $100/month on top, for a total of $140/seat/month.
+The Energy Bundle is $50 CAD/month and stacks on your existing plan - $70/month total on Pro ($20), or $90/month on Business ($40).
 For comparison: standalone AER tools that come closest to this scope (geoSCOUT, OilTrails, Petrinex enterprise APIs) sit at five-figure annual contracts.
 Township Canada's pricing reflects what an individual analyst or a small team can justify on a corporate card.

 Who this is for

-• M&A diligence teams evaluating operator portfolios via the BA snapshot API.
+- M&A diligence teams evaluating operator portfolios via the BA snapshot.

 How to subscribe

-The "Add Energy Bundle" card appears on /app/account for any customer on the Business plan.
-One click opens Stripe Checkout for the $100/month add-on.
-Webhook activation is instant — the new layers unlock without re-login.
+The "Add Energy Bundle" card appears on /app/account (and on /pricing) for any Pro or Business customer.
+One click opens Stripe Checkout for the $50/month add-on, and the new layers unlock right away - no re-login.

 What's still roadmapped

-• Indigenous consultation overlay (beyond treaty boundaries) — reserve lands, provincial consultation databases.
-Pending source selection and legal sign-off.
-See the spec.
+- Indigenous consultation overlay (beyond treaty boundaries) - reserve lands and provincial consultation databases, to complement the treaty flag.

-• SK and BC equivalents — the underlying datasets exist; the ingest pipelines follow once the AB experience proves out.
+- SK and BC equivalents - the underlying datasets exist; coverage follows once the Alberta experience proves out.